ssbc/ssb-index-feeds-spec/README.md

 - Should pubs also use meta feeds?
 - How do we handle other feed types?
 - What initial trust should be assigned and to what?
+- do we need a rotational feed for the latest messages?

 [ssb-meta-feed]: https://github.com/ssb-ngi-pointer/ssb-meta-feed
 [Appleseed]: https://github.com/cblgh/appleseed-metric